Dot-Sun/Monopoly-Digital-Banking/readme.md

 2. Set a bankers PIN.
 This will be used to authenticate all transactions involving the bank.
 3. Enter how many players there are
 4. Enter information for each player.
 Each player must enter their own PIN and keep it a secret from everyone, including the banker.
 5. You're all setup, you can start the game.
-All players have allready been given the starting amount of money.
+All players have already been given the starting amount of money.
 Use the wiki to find more information on using the software.
 ---
 ### For Commiters